alexherbo2/snippet.kak/README.md

 This settings enables to expand [Kakoune] code.
-By inserting `def` and validating with <kbd>Return</kbd>, the snippets will expand to:
+By inserting `def` and validating with <kbd>Return</kbd>, the snippet will expand to:

 ``` kak
 define-command ▌ %{X}